sh92/Selenium-Udemy/README.md

 # selenium_practice
-This is a selenium a practice project.
+This is a selenium practice project.